Newsroom > DHHS News Release

 FOR IMMEDIATE RELEASE

-Every year volunteers are available at established tax sites across the state to assist with tax preparation.
-These volunteers are IRS-certified, and the tax assistance they provide is free to eligible people.
-To find a location near you, or, if you have eligibility questions, call 2-1-1 ( in available counties) or 1-877-557-2200.
+To help Nebraskans take advantage of the EITC program, DHHS works with community organizations to provide free tax preparation assistance to low income individuals and families.
+IRS-certified volunteers are available across the state to provide free assistance with tax preparation to eligible people.
+To find a location near you, or if you have eligibility questions, call 2-1-1 (in available counties) or 1-877-557-2200.

 Federal tax credits include:

 - Earned Income Tax Credit – up to $5,657

 - Child Tax Credit – up to $1,000 per child

 - Child and Dependent Care Tax Credits – up to $2,100

 EITC program partners include: DHHS; the American Association of Retired Persons’ Tax-Aide program; Community Action of Nebraska; EITC Coalition (Omaha); EITC Coalition (Lincoln); Human Services Federation; the Internal Revenue Service; the Nebraska Department of Revenue; the Federal Reserve Bank - Omaha Branch; the University of Nebraska - Lincoln Student Learning; the Nebraska Children and Families Foundation; and the United Way of the Midlands.